Trump predicts China trade deal finalized in days as his Asia tour continues in Japan

 "If he wants to meet, I'll be in South Korea," Mr. Trump said.

-On other matters, Mr. Trump rejected the possibility of running for vice president as a way to get back to the presidency, saying, "I'd be allowed to do it" but wouldn't because "it's too cute."
+On other matters, Mr. Trump rejected the possibility of running for vice president as a way to get back to the presidency, saying, "I'd be allowed to do it," but "I wouldn't do that."

+"I think it's too cute.
+Yeah, I would rule that out because it's too cute," Mr. Trump said.
+"I think the people wouldn't like that.
+It's too cute.
+It's not — it wouldn't be right."

 Steve Bannon, a Trump ally, has repeatedly said the president could serve a third term despite a constitutional prohibition.
 Mr. Trump himself has flirted with the idea.